Hostels

 Clock is used by hostels that combine dormitory beds, private rooms, and shared facilities in one operation.
 It supports hybrid inventory models, high booking volumes, activities and extra services, digital guest services, and automated payments, allowing lean teams to manage complex availability and frequent changes efficiently.

-Manage bunks, private rooms, and hybrid inventory with v virtual rooms
+Manage bunks, private rooms, and hybrid inventory with virtual rooms

 Clock supports hostels that sell both individual beds and entire rooms.
 Beds and rooms are linked through virtual rooms, allowing availability to be managed in parallel without manual blocking or duplication.